aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

 ensure that all the prequisites for LORIS are installed and meet the minimum required versions.

-Ensure you've followed the [Setup process](https://github.com/aces/Loris/wiki/Setup) after completing this guide.
+Next: follow the [Setup process](https://github.com/aces/Loris/wiki/Setup) to customize your LORIS. after completing this guide.